SunrisesIllNeverSee/MOS2ES-PitchDeck/README.md

 (Model Scale, Provenance, Evaluation, Deployment) and the **Four Rings of MOS²ES**
 (Compression, Lineage, Metrics, Governance).

+---

 ## Files
-- Pitchdeck PDF
->MO§ES™ Quickdeck .pdf → Public-facing Quick Deck [11 pages] 9/24/25
+- `MO§ES™_Quickdeck.pdf` → Public-facing quick deck (11 pages, 9/24/25)
->MOS²ES_Silos-2.pdf → Full pitch deck [17 pages] 9/22/25
+- `MOS²ES_Silos-2.pdf` → Full pitch deck (17 pages, 9/22/25)
->README.me

--artifact.manifest.json → Provenance + content hashes
+- `artifact.manifest.json` → Provenance + content hashes
--README.md → Repo overview
+- `README.md` → Repo overview
--LICENSE → MIT License (presentation artifacts only) License
+- `LICENSE` → MIT License (presentation artifacts only)

+---

 ## Purpose
 This artifact demonstrates how **MOS²ES provides the connective architecture** missing from
 Big Tech silos.
 It is not a business plan — it is a **public artifact for verification**.

+---

-## License
+## Licensing
-Patent-pending materials: Portions of this repository are subject to provisional patent filings under Ello Cello LLC 2025(C) (MOS²ES system).
+Patent-pending materials: Portions of this repository are subject to provisional patent filings under ElloCello LLC (© 2025) for the MOS²ES system.
 Use of this code and content is permitted under MIT, but does not grant license to the underlying patents.
 MIT applies only to presentation artifacts. **Core MOS²ES runtime is proprietary and covered by provisional filings.**

+---

+## Trademark & Patents
-Trademark filed: MOS§ES™ (IC 042, SaaS Signal Governance) Provisional patents pending — Signal Compression & Recursion Systems.
-Ello Cello LLC © 2025
+- Trademark filed: **MOS§ES™** (IC 042, SaaS Signal Governance)
+- Provisional patents pending — Signal Compression & Recursion Systems.

-## Contact
+- Portions of this repository are subject to provisional patent filings (ElloCello LLC, © 2025).

+---

-© 2025 ElloCello LLC
+© 2025 Deric J. McHenry | ElloCello LLC
 Proprietary Use License v0.1 — Public-facing proof only.
 Contact: burnmydays@proton.me